 In collaboration with the Greenland Institute of Natural Resources, 26 newborn harp seal pups were equipped with satellite-linked dive recorders during the 2017 breeding season in the West Ice.
 This provided the first description of the foraging migrations and diving behaviour of young harp seals.
 The project has also collected valuable oceanographic data from areas where such data is otherwise difficult and expensive to obtain.
 Harp seals from the West Ice were equipped with satellite tags also in 2018, and data is still being received from these transmitters.
-Tagging with satellite-based tags will be attempted in the White Sea in spring 2019 but this was postponed to 2021 (National Progress Report Norway 2018).
+Tagging with satellite-based tags was to be attempted in the White Sea in spring 2019 but this was postponed to 2021 (National Progress Report Norway 2018, 2020).

 In 2018, three wild-caught female harp seals were instrumented with satellite tags and released into the Barents Sea following 2.5 years in captivity in connection with a controlled validation study on energetics.
 The tags transmitted for 45, 67 and 162 days, and all three seals exhibited signs of behaviour comparable to wild harp seals (Blanchet et al. 2018).